ashutoshmjain/gita/src/mathuraChap11.md

 ![kuruRivers](https://upload.wikimedia.org/wikipedia/commons/5/51/Late_Vedic_Culture_%281100-500_BCE%29.png)

-Most big cities shaped up along the rivers, including `Hastinapur` — the capital city of `Shantanu`.
-In addition to pure water, the river system also served as the primary transport layer.
+In absence of freeways, most big cities shaped up along the rivers, including `Hastinapur` — the capital city of `Shantanu`.
+In addition to pure water, the river system served as the primary transport layer.
 Wood, Weapons, and Produce, moved through the rivers.
 In other words, the river system was the lifeline of this empire.
 King had built large wooden floaters that were used to carry rice and wheat downstream, and were taken over for moving military supplies during the war-times.
 It was easy to move the things down-stream but up-stream traffic was still a mystery.
 Many times they used elephants to move the cargo up-stream but in deeper stretches it was hard.
 Nevertheless, the elephants and their owners were important part of lumber and grain movement.

 And there was another problem.
 Rampant floods made living near the rivers a major risk.
 There was a need to make sure water stayed in the rivers.
-While there were many rituals designed to appease the gods of rains, people were working on "pre-engineering era" efforts to deepen the rivers, particularly in stretches where the depth was shallow and thus rivers used to spread in miles.
+While there were many rituals designed to appease the gods of rains, people were figuring out means to deepen the rivers, particularly in stretches where the depth was shallow and thus rivers used to spread in miles.
 Though most of their efforts lacked the top down planning and also innovation of tools.
 No one had made it a mission of their lives.

 As the king circled right of the middle age, he got interested in music, religion and philosophy.
 Expansion of his kingdom dropped off the priority.
 He wanted his people safe, well-fed and well taken care.
 Luckily, his son, `Devvrata` was even more prudent in managing the vast province.
 In addition to being a warrior par excellence, his primary skill was his deep understanding of the water ways.
 He developed the signalling system with pigeon points [^pigeon] located along the river banks — to serve as early warning system for the floods.
 He had his large teams of soldiers and craftsmen build the wooden bridges, transport jetties, docks, dams and water locks.